taylanozgurertas/Full_Stack_X_Clone_2024/README.md

 You need to install Docker first after that install Appwrite.
 And configure it for this project's auth and post db.
 You can find the configuration settings in Rivaan's video:

-Install Appwrite
+Install Appwrite <br>
-Create Appwrite Project Locally
+Create Appwrite Project Locally <br>
-Create Android & iOS Apps in the Dashboard
+Create Android & iOS Apps in the Dashboard <br>
-Create Appwrite Database, Storage
+Create Appwrite Database, Storage <br>
-Modify Roles in Auth, Database, Storage
+Modify Roles in Auth, Database, Storage <br>
-Create Attributes for Tweets, Users, Notifications Collection Copy the required ids & change it in lib/constants/appwrite_constants.dart Change your IP Address in lib/constants/appwrite_constants.dart
+Create Attributes for Tweets, Users, Notifications Collection <br>
+Copy the required ids & change it in lib/constants/appwrite_constants.dart <br>
+Change your IP Address in lib/constants/appwrite_constants.dart <br>

 Server: Appwrite Auth, Appwrite Storage, Appwrite Database, Appwrite Realtime